 I think a lot of people like to visit as well because this is what the joke shop was based on in Harry Potter, the Weasley brothers joke shop of course right on Diagon Alley [ Weasley Wizardâs Wheezes ] So we have a lot of fans coming in on their pilgrimages.

-A little bit further along from Overlangshaw's icecream police box, midway up the Southside of the Grassmarket, is Bainâs retro sweets.
-If youâve never had one of Dumbledore's hard-boiled Sherbet Lemons it's ÂŁ1.20 for 100 grams.
+For many fans their favourite part of Edinburghâs âDiagon Alleyâ, isnât actually on Victoria Street at all.
+A little bit further along from Overlangshawâs icecream police box, midway up the Southside of the Grassmarket, is Bainâs retro sweets.
+If youâve never had one of Dumbledoreâs hard-boiled Sherbet Lemons itâs ÂŁ1.20 for 100 grams.
 The same place Albus gets his.

 Sherbet Lemons are Muggle candy, Dumbledore has strange tastes, but Bain has sweets that grow on trees, which is a bit magic.

-Bain says he does a lot of corporate functions with his sweet cart, for banks etc., he says folk are never too old.
-Well I think close your eyes and suck a Bains hard boiled sweet and you're transported to an earlier age.
+Bain says he does a lot of corporate functions with his sweet cart for banks etc., he says folk are never too old.
+Well I think if you close your eyes & suck a Bainsâ hard boiled sweet, as the warm nectar rolls down your throat itâs like youâve swallowed a Time Turner, your tumâs transported to an earlier age.

-Bains is utterly Scottish, he sells Haggis poo - Haggis poo collectors are apparently called 'Haggis trackers' - and Iron Bru creams.
-Iron Bru is Scotland's second national drink, the sugar infusion pick us up the morning after a hard night on the Whisky.
+Bains is utterly Scottish, he sells Haggis poo - Haggis poo collectors are apparently called âHaggis trackersâ - and Iron Bru creams.
+Iron Bru is Scotlandâs second national drink, the sugar infusion picks us up the morning after a hard night on the Whisky.

-The Police box sells ice cream from the Bergshaw farm down in the borders near England.
+The Police box sells ice cream from Over Langshaw farm, South, near Tweedbank, in the borders.
 The bread basket of Scotland.
-The farm is powered by a wind turbine called Winifred, solar panels, the ice cream is made in a machine called âSylvesterâ and everythingâs organic.
+The farm is powered by a wind turbine called Winifred, solar panels plate the farm house roof & the ice cream is made in a machine called âSylvesterâ.
+Everythingâs organic & maximum hippy.

 Iâve been given the full Bergshaw briefing.
 Their farm is special, all their animals have been given passports and liberty.

 Seemingly normal hens, theyâre basically bred for factory farms, if you open the door they sit in their cages and squawk âget away, Iâve got neighbours to peckâ.
-Theyâre essentially brutalised House elves, hopeless.
+Theyâre essentially brutalised House Elves, hopeless.

 But ice cream needs egg yoke to keep it stuck together, or it will just slop off the cone, instant slimed hand.